datacoves/docs/docs/how-tos/airflow/send-slack-notifications.md

 Provide the required details and `Save` changes.

-?> **Important:** The name you specify will be used to create the Airflow-Slack connection.
+>[!TIP]The name you specify will be used to create the Airflow-Slack connection.
 It will be uppercased and joined by underscores -> `'SLACK NOTIFICATIONS'` will become `SLACK_NOTIFICATIONS`.
 You will need this name below.

 ### Add integration to an Environment